yating52997/SuperResolution/README.md

 ## How to train

-### 1. donwload dataset, using png2npy.py transform .png to .npm
+### 1. donwload dataset, using png2npy.py transform .png to .npy
 ```python
 python png2npy.py --pathFrom /path/to/DIV2K/ --pathTo /path/to/DIV2K_decoded/
 ```